cnsa/chef-server-playbook/README.md

 ## Chef server 12 Deployment tools

-Manifests / modules to help the deploy of Chef server 12 on CentOS 6 with either Ansible
+Manifests / modules to help the deploy of Chef server 12 on CentOS 6 with either Ansible.
+LetsEncrypt Certificate generator included.
+Disabled by default.

 ## Background